Economy of Bokaro: Railway

 A rail wheel factory is also under development near Damoderpur village, about 35 kilometres from Bokaro, in a joint venture with Indian Railways and Government of Jharkhand.

 Cement

 Cement Industry is the third biggest and largest industry in Bokaro Steel City behind steel industry and oil industry.
-Here is the famous Dalmia Group's cement factory namely Dalmaia East Cement Bharat Limited (DECBL).
+Here is the Dalmia Group's cement factory namely Dalmaia East Cement Bharat Limited (DECBL).
 Its cement plant is at Balidih.
-Dalmia Group is an Indian grouping many other companies one such part is Dalmaia East Cement Bharat Ltd. Another famous cement factory in the whole city is JP Cement which nearer to Dalmia Cement and this cement plant itself located at Marafari, Bokaro Steel City.
-JP Cement is the another second largest plant of cement in Bokaro behind Dalmia East Cement Bharat Limited.
+Dalmia Group is an Indian grouping many other companies one such part is Dalmaia East Cement Bharat Ltd. Another cement factory in the whole city is JP Cement which nearer to Dalmia Cement and this cement plant itself located at Marafari, Bokaro Steel City.
+JP Cement is another second largest plant of cement in Bokaro behind Dalmia East Cement Bharat Limited.
 Both the cement factory are large cement factories.

 Crops and agriculture

 Once a small grain trading hub of the region, Chas became notable during the Second World War when the British government used it as a base to supply soldiers fighting in the eastern front against the Japanese.
 In the 1960s, the Government of India decided to establish the Bokaro Steel Plant nearby, which enhanced the economic activity of the region.